Natural Communities

 NVCS is a hierarchical classification, with the most granular level being the Association.
 Associations are grouped into Alliances, Alliances into Groups, and upward, as follows:

-The classification for California was first published as the Manual of California Vegetation in 1995, updated in the second edition of the Manual (Sawyer et al. 2009), and is now most easily accessed in the Manual of California Vegetation Online.
+The classification for California was first published as the Manual of California Vegetation in 1995, updated in the second edition of the Manual (Sawyer et al. 2009), and is now most easily accessed in the link opens in new windowManual of California Vegetation Online.
 However, because we are continually updating the classification based on new projects, much information is also in project-specific classification and mapping reports.

 Semi-natural Alliances and Special Stands